sonicavionics/sonicavionics.com/docs/avionics/PCB-Modules/gps.md

 # GPS Module Development Updates

-Since the last website update, several changes and improvements have been implemented in the GPS module design and development process:
+Since the last update, several changes and improvements have been implemented in the GPS module design and development process:

 ### Component Replacements
-Due to supply chain constraints, several components were substituted with similar alternatives, including resistors and the battery holder.
-The primary GPS module (NEO-M9N) was also preordered due to stock limitations.
+Due to supply chain constraints, some components were changed to similar alternatives, including some resistors and the battery holder.
+The primary GPS module (NEO-M9N) was also preordered due to lack of stock.

 ### Advanced Antenna Integration
-Significant research was conducted to accommodate more complex antenna features.
-This resulted in a detailed integration guide, available as an attachment in the project repository:
+Research was conducted to allow more complex antenna features.
+This resulted in a detailed pdf, available as an attachment in the project repository:

 [LNA Control (PDF)](./gps/LNA-Control.pdf)

 ### BOM and Symbol Corrections
-The Bill of Materials (BOM) underwent corrections, particularly to address inconsistencies arising from components initially sourced from EasyEDA, which lacked readily available symbols and footprints.
-Adjustments were made to ensure accuracy in attached properties, facilitating easier procurement and assembly.
+The Bill of Materials (BOM) had some corrections, particularly to fix inconsistencies coming from components initially sourced from EasyEDA since those components lacked readily available symbols and footprints.
+Adjustments were made to keep consistency in the BOM.

 ### Manual Footprint Completion and Via Stitching
-Footprinting was meticulously completed manually, alongside manual via stitching due to the failure of automatic plugins.
-This approach ensured precise control over the RF and high-speed signal integrity.
+Footprinting was completed, alongside manual via stitching.
+In the future hopefully the plugin works.

 ### New Logo and Silk Screen
-The project's new logo was successfully integrated into the silkscreen layer of the PCB, resulting in a visually appealing and professional appearance.
+The new logo for Sonic was added into the silkscreen layer of the PCB, resulting in a visually appealing and professional appearance.

 ### Ergonomic and Accessibility Improvements
-Minor adjustments included positioning the module name and boot select button prominently at the front edge.
-This enhances visibility within stack-ups and provides convenient access for board reflashing and maintenance.
+Minor adjustments included positioning the module name and boot select button at the front edge.
+This helps identify the module and provides convenient access for board reflashing.